RidzIn/dota_predictor/README.md

 ----

+**NOTE:** The code is deprecated, a new version is here: https://github.com/RidzIn/dota_predictor_v2

 The project will help you decide which pick is better in Dota2 matches.

 Contains 2 modules and the StreamLit app.